When I first started meditating to deal with stress, I remember feeling frustrated with the whole “connect to the body” thing. How?

 Regret, guilt, shame.
 A mortgage payment that went unpaid…again.
 A job that is lost.
 Or a marriage that is no longer working.

-All of these things pile up inside our body and make us sick.
+All of these things pile up inside our bodies and make us sick.

 And if you’re here, you probably already know that because maybe alcohol became your go-to strategy and now it’s backfired.